KingBain/get-versions/README.md

 * A **single** Dockerfile `RUN` command that installs all packages with pinned versions and architectures.
 * A **list** mode that prints each `package:arch=version` on its own line for use in scripts or documentation.

-The script was originally created by @ianmiell.
-GPT(full disclosure) and I have added some features

 ## Features

 * **Recursive dependency resolution** using `apt-cache depends --recurse`.